docsdevbr/symfony-doc-pt-br/setup.rst

 .. tip::

-    In continuous integration services you can check security vulnerabilities using a different stand-alone project called `Local PHP Security Checker`_.
-    This is the same project used internally by ``check:security`` but much smaller in size than the entire Symfony CLI.
+    In continuous integration services you can check security vulnerabilities by running the ``composer audit`` command.
+This uses the same data internally as ``check:security`` but does not require installing the entire Symfony CLI during CI or on CI workers.

 Symfony LTS Versions
 --------------------